Man who killed Patrice Vincent in 2014 wanted more victims: Quebec coroner

 Couture-Rouleau had known jihadist sympathies.

-Coroner Andre Dandavino’s report contains excerpts from a conversation Couture-Rouleau had with a 911 operator just minutes after Vincent’s death.
+Coroner Andre Dandavino’s report, completed Dec.
+10, contains excerpts from a conversation Couture-Rouleau had with a 911 operator just minutes after Vincent’s death.

 The report says Couture-Rouleau called 911 and said he was not going to surrender because he might run into another soldier and that he would kill him.

+“I’m not on the phone to talk,” he said.
+“I’m on the phone with you to pass a message.
+Tell Canada, the governor, and everyone else responsible for the army, to get out of the coalition against the Islamic State.”

-Earlier, Couture-Rouleau tried to attack a police officer, while Dandavino noted he later had two knives in his hand as he tried to charge another officer before he was killed.Report Typo/Error
+Earlier, Couture-Rouleau tried to attack a police officer, and he later had two knives in his hand as he tried to charge another officer before he was killed, Dandavino’s report noted.Report Typo/Error